*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 For the little ones (ages 2 to 8), they can ride a pony around the sanctuary buildings.
 My two-year-old nephew had a fun time with this!
-But for older people, there are several routes they can take around Nuria.
+But for older people, there are several routes they can take around Núria.
 Beginners (starting at 9 years old) can take the Pota Tendra route, which is about 30 minutes.
 Longer routes are about 1-1.5 hours.

-Have the kids play at Parc Ludic.
+Have the kids play at the Leisure Park.

 Visit the historic bridges.

-Vall de Núria, Spain, in the winter
+What to do in Vall de Núria, Spain, in the winter

 The Vall de Núria is a spectacular place in the winter as it is covered with snow.
 The winter offers a different, more peaceful experience of the valley with fewer visitors.
-Visitors may also partake in activities such as snowshoeing, skiing or ice-skating.
+Visitors may also partake in activities such as snowshoeing, skiing, or ice skating.

 Vall de Núria is a winter wonderland of activities for all ages.
 From skiing to sledding, there are plenty of opportunities for both adults and children to enjoy the snow-covered scenery of Catalonia’s highest mountain.